 Are Women in the Way of Feminism?

 In the beginning, if you believe god created heaven and Earth, then you can believe women have endured the subjugation of male-dominance since the start of time.
-Our culture is rooted in traditions of male supremacy; as a result, males have certain freedoms women only dream of.
+Our culture is rooted in the traditions of male supremacy; as a result, men have certain freedoms, women, only dream of.

 Below are five points that will shed light on women being in the way of the feminist movement.
 Ultimately you decide.
 Are women in the way of feminism?